jcassee/angular-hypermedia/README.md

 ## URI Templates

-A reference can also be a [URI Template](http://tools.ietf.org/html/rfc6570), containing paramaters that need to be substituted before it can be resolved.
+A reference can also be a [URI Template](http://tools.ietf.org/html/rfc6570), containing parameters that need to be substituted before it can be resolved.
 The `$propRel` accepts a second argument of variables (a mapping name -> value) to resolve a URI Template reference.